chaunceyau/prisma2-nexus-pagination-example/Tutorial.md

 ```

 ### 6. Creating & Exposing Schema using GraphQL Nexus
 You can now start building your schema using nexus, which allows us to create our code-first -- rather than defining our entire schema upfront using SDL.
-You will start with some imports from nexus -- to create your GraphQL types & schema, as well as nexus-prisma -- providing the bindings between nexus & prisma. **Nexus-prisma** also allows us to us `t.model/t.crud` later and provides out-of-the box pagination, filtering & sorting.
+Start with the required imports from nexus -- to create your GraphQL types & schema, as well as nexus-prisma -- providing the bindings between nexus & prisma. **Nexus-prisma** also allows us to us `t.model/t.crud` later and provides out-of-the box pagination, filtering & sorting.

 ```js
 // 1. imports - index.js